usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 ```

 The first step, `pip --no-cache install -U kgtk`, tells `pip`
-to look hard for the lastes updates, including in KGTK's required modules.
+to look hard for the lastest updates, including in KGTK's required modules.

 The remainig steps update your copies of the KGTK Jupyter Notebooks.